Drinking alcohol over the course of years or months can cause moderate or heavy drinkers to experience sudden changes to their tolerance.

 Factors That May Cause A Change In Alcohol Tolerance

-There are a number of diverse factors that cause sudden changes in how you experience the effects of alcohol.
+There are a number of factors that cause sudden changes in how you experience the effects of alcohol.
+These include environmental, social, learned, and ethnic factors, but there are others.

 Your history of alcohol consumption can have an effect on your alcohol tolerance.

-For example, if you frequently drink the same number of alcoholic beverages over a period of time, you may begin to develop what is called a functional tolerance to alcohol.
+For example, if you frequently drink the same number of alcoholic beverages over a period of time, you may develop a functional tolerance to alcohol.
 This is true even if you drink small amounts of alcohol.

 It is possible to develop worsening symptoms because of an alcohol allergy.